-During the year, the Bank took possession of industrial buildings, dwellings and land from non execution of certain loan agreements, with an estimated value of MDL'000 152, 884 (in 2010 total fair value of repossessed but unsold assets was MDL '000 145,403).
+During the year, the Bank took possession of industrial buildings, dwellings and land from non-execution of certain loan agreements, with an estimated value of MDL '000 329,636.
 Repossessed properties are sold as soon as possible, with the proceeds used to reduce the outstanding indebtedness.
 Repossessed property is classified in the balance sheet within other assets.